A Strategy for Global Resilience: UNESCO-MOST BRIDGES Coalition publish 2026–2028 Strategy

 The path to 2028 is paved with continuous mutual learning and collective growth.
 As the BRIDGES Coalition move into this new phase, the focus remains steadfast: ensuring that the science of sustainability is as diverse and resilient as the communities it serves.

-To access the UNESCO-MOST BRIDGES Coalition 2026–2028 Strategy document, currently available in Welsh, English, French, Spanish, and Portuguese, visit the BRIDGES website.
+To access the UNESCO-MOST BRIDGES Coalition 2026–2028 Strategy document, currently available in Welsh, English, French, Spanish, and Portuguese, visit BRIDGES Foundational & Important Documents.